planetoftheweb/planetoftheweb.github.io/_site/posts/2022-02-02-pico-css-the-css-framework-thats-exquisitely-classless.md

   - css frameworks
 ---

-Pico CSS is a framework that gives you a great look in sight with minimal or no classes.
+Pico CSS is a framework that gives you a great looking sight with minimal or no classes.
 It feels like what writing HTML should be instead of the convoluted mess of classes, containers, etc.

 ## Compared to Bootstrap